amine-souissi0/documentaion/README.md

 Time Investment: 1 hour to deploy and test.

 Summary for Your Report
 I automated the process of building and pushing a Docker image of my Flask app using TeamCity.
 After connecting my GitHub repository, I configured TeamCity to build my Docker image and push it to Docker Hub every time a build runs.
 I used a secure Docker Hub access token for authentication and verified the image was successfully pushed by checking Docker Hub and pulling the image.
-This setup allows quick deployment anywhere and ensures the image is always up-to-date as of 11:56 AM +08, July 16, 2025.
+This setup allows quick deployment anywhere and ensures the image is always up-to-date as of 11:55 AM +08, Thursday, July 17, 2025.
 Challenges Encountered

 Initial Docker build failures due to missing dependencies, resolved by updating requirements.txt.
 Authentication issues with Docker Hub, fixed by correctly configuring the access token.

 Conclusion
-The Flask application is successfully deployed with Docker using TeamCity on Kubernetes as of 11:56 AM +08, July 16, 2025, providing a containerized and automated deployment solution for the CGSS Shift Management project.
+The Flask application is successfully deployed with Docker using TeamCity on Kubernetes as of 11:55 AM +08, Thursday, July 17, 2025, providing a containerized and automated deployment solution for the CGSS Shift Management project.
 ⚙️ Ansible Automation
 Implement Ansible Automation for CGSS Shift Management Purpose